OhGreat/es_for_rl_experimentation/README.md

 ```

 ## Examples
 The following plots represent the best fitness progression of the population, for some of the environments tested.
-It is interesting to notice how for a simple environment like Acrobot the algorithm does not struggle to achive adeguate results, with a low deviation in results.
-However, when we switch to environments with higher dimensional spaces of observations and actions, the EA struggles to achieve acceptable results.
+It is interesting to notice how for a simple environment like Acrobot the algorithm does not struggle to achive adeguate and consistent results.
+However, when we switch to environments with higher dimensional spaces of observations and actions, the EA struggles to perform the tasks in a satisfactory way.

 <img src="https://github.com/OhGreat/es_for_rl_experimentation/blob/main/readme_aux/example_trainings.png" />

 ## Future work

 - add environment step count
+- add atari games for experimentation